RatneshSingh/dotplot/README.md

 # dotplot
+Perl script to draw dotplots from various types of comparison.
 Converts comparison results to graphics in the form of dotplot.
 Currenlty uses blast table, MSTMap, Linkage maps, or a regular table with information on matches.

-Perl script to draw dotplots from various types of comparison
+###
+Usage:
 perl dotplot.pl (infile|lgtable|blastTable) -options..
 Options:
     -infile|i           infile from mstmap result out